 Prominent in the black squatting movement, Olive was responsible for securing some of the most crucial spaces for the black power movement including, the offices of the journal Race Today and of the Brixton Black Women’s Group.
 Still today on Brixton Hill, you can find the Olive Morris House, a building owned by Lambeth Council, which was constructed in 1986 a few years after her untimely death.
 She was only 27.

 Trinidad and Tobago native Altheia Jones-Lecointe, was largely considered the leader of the Black British Panthers in the early 1970s.
 Not just the leader of the women’s section, but the leader of its 3000-odd members.

-Jones-Lecointe was also one of the Mangrove Nine whose arrests and subsequent acquittal achieved the first judicial acknowledgment in the UK that there was “evidence of racial hatred” in the Metropolitan police.
-They were arrested at a protest against the racialised attack on the restaurant and community hub the Mangrove, who had endured 12 raids over the course of 18 months, despite no proof of criminal activity on the premises.
+Altheia was also one of the Mangrove Nine, whose arrests and subsequent acquittal achieved the first judicial acknowledgement in the UK that there was “evidence of racial hatred” in the Metropolitan police.
+They were arrested at a protest against the racialised attack on the restaurant and community hub the Mangrove, which had endured 12 raids over the course of 18 months, despite no proof of criminal activity on the premises.

 This was huge at a time where institutional racism with the police force was far from a household concept.
 The nine’s extraordinary legal success is largely credited to both her and Darcus Howe’s decision to defend themselves in the trial and dismiss 63 jurors who they deemed unfit to bring about a fair trial (read: probably kinda racist).

 The film The Mangrove Nine, written by John La Rose, was released in 1973, two years after the trial.

 Founder of the Remembering Olive Morris collective, Elizabeth (Liz) Obi worked closely with Morris from 1972, both in the Black Panthers and in founding the Brixton Black Women’s Group.